 Concrete bags have been used to repair 40% of piles within this inspection area and extended 100mm to 300mm above low tide water level.
 The top level of the concrete bags finished well below the high tide water level to avoid clashing with diagonal bracing.
-Limnoria deterioration has continued above the top of the concrete bag in most cases and evidence of old Teredo worm holes was present in a few piles.
+Limnoria deterioration has continued above the top of the concrete bags in most cases and evidence of old Teredo worm holes was present in a few piles.
 The cut off level of the concrete bags below the water level could not be determined from the visual assessment.
 If the bags do not extend to the mud-line, teredo worm attack is likely to have continued.
 The typical diameters of repaired piles, above the top of the concrete bag, are 290mm to 300mm.

 There appears to have been provision for horizontal bracing between the piles, below the diagonal bracing.
-Piles without concrete bag repairs feature 2 No. 70mm diameter bolt holes with checks into either side of the piles.
-The bolt holes and checks in the piles are located within the intertidal zone and have accelerated deterioration within this region by exposing the inner, more susceptible pith to Limnoria attack.
+Piles without concrete bag repairs feature 2 No. holes, along with checks into either side of the piles.
+It is likely these holes would have originally been 25mm to 30mm diameter bolt holes which have subsequently been bored out to 70mm through Limnoria activity.
+The holes and checks in the piles are located within the intertidal zone and have accelerated deterioration within this region by exposing the inner, more susceptible pith to Limnoria attack.
 The resulting cross-section is typically rectangular in shape.